beehive-lab/mambo/docs/tutorials/hipeac2025/exercise1/README.md

 int mambo_register_pre_basic_block_cb(mambo_context *ctx, mambo_callback cb);
 ```

-The `mambo_callback` is simply a pointer to a function with the following signature:
+The `mambo_callback` is simply a pointer to a function with the following signature which will be called when an event occurs:

 ```c
 int (*mambo_callback)(mambo_context *ctx);